CELEBRATING & EXPLORING AFRICAN ART, CULTURE & DESIGN - PAST & PRESENT

 CONTINUING A HERITAGE

-Today, in a new democratic South Africa, when South Africa is at the centre of the African art renaissance, the Art Institute has been revived by her daughter, Kathryn, herself a cultural activist in the 1980s - to cater for the needs of a new market, and a new audience.
+Today, in a democratic South Africa, when South Africa is at the centre of the African art renaissance, the Art Institute established Kathy, a cultural activist of the 1980s and early 1990s, and a contemporary cultural community catalyst and impact entrepreneur, caters for the needs of a new market, and a new audience.